Members of the Order

 Robert Gallagher, OA

-Robert Gallagher, OA has served as the vicar of inner city parishes in Philadelphia and Trenton; been on the staff of an industrial mission that helped lay people apply their faith to issues of justice and compassion in the workplace; and was the Associate Priest for Ascetical and Practical Theology at Trinity Church, Seattle.
+Brother Robert has served as the vicar of inner city parishes in Philadelphia and Trenton; been on the staff of an industrial mission that helped lay people apply their faith to issues of justice and compassion in the workplace; and was the Associate Priest for Ascetical and Practical Theology at Trinity Church, Seattle.
 He was an adjunct faculty in Anglican Studies at Bangor Theological Seminary.
 He served as chaplain to the Northwest Chapter of the Society of the Companions of the Holy Cross.
-Robert serves as formation director of the Order of the Ascension.
+Robert serves as the director of the Shaping the Parish program of the Order of the Ascension.

-He brings 48 years of experience in leadership training and parish development.
-Fr.
-Robert offers exceptional skills in facilitating shifts and changes in people and organizations.
+He brings 51 years of experience in leadership training and parish development.
+Brother Robert offers exceptional skills in facilitating shifts and changes in people and organizations.
 He provides practical methods and vision for a transformed parish.
 Robert has a masters degree in Organization Development from Goddard College.

 Scott Benhase, OA

 My wife, Kelly, and I both semi-retired in May 2020, she as a professor of English at Georgia Southern University and me as the 10th Bishop of Georgia.
 My 10+ years as a Diocesan Bishop along with the 27 years I spent in parish ministry prior, has been a blessing.
-Now serving as Assisting Bishop, Diocese of Florida.
+In 2022, I served as Bishop Provisional of the Diocese of the Virgin Islands and from 2023 until the fall of 2025, I served as Bishop Assisting in the Diocese of Florida.
 All three of my children are fully grown and on their own (as much as any of us are).
 My oldest, John, is a chef in Savannah with his wife (Sarah) who is a Nurse Practitioner with a Palliative Care Unit.
+They have two sons, Chance & Cole.
 Charley works for a company doing compliance work in DC.
 His wife Charlotte works in educational software development.
+They have a daughter, Eleanor.
 Mary Grace works in Communications for No Kid Hungry, a non-profit in DC, whose goal is to end childhood hunger in America.
 My sisters and brothers in OA continue to be a source of wisdom, love, and support for me.
 I am so thankful to God for the companionship.

 Royster Hedgepeth, OA